-Progress in EITI Implementation
+• Progress in EITI Implementation

 At the early stages of EITI implementation in Mozambique government interest and commitment was strong, reflecting high expectations for the extractive industries potential to contribute to toward economic development.
 As commodity prices and the value of the Mozambican metical has declined in the last couple of years, government interest in the EITI process appears to have decreased at the same rate.
-However, at least part of the perception of a decline in interest in EITI can be explained by the recent transition to a new government administration and the merging of mineral resources and energy functions into one ministries.

-While engagement by government and industry has fluctuated, strong civil society engagement in the process and useful analysis by civil society organisations highlight the opportunities to make the EITI more effective in Mozambique.
+While engagement by government and industry had declined, strong civil society engagement in the process and useful analysis by civil society organisations highlight the opportunities to make the EITI more effective in Mozambique.
 The lack of vision for where the EITI should go appears to have resulted in the current funding crisis of the EITI process and national secretariat.
 Renewed government commitment will be key to take the process forward, and there are signs that the new administration and direction at the Ministry will be able to take ownership of the EITI if action is taken to address some of the issues raised in this preliminary assessment.